Chattanooga Public Library

 The Chattanooga Public Library (est. 1905) of Chattanooga, Tennessee, is a municipal public library overseen by the city government.
 As of 1928 it ran the Hamilton County public library.
 In 2013 it opened a makerspace.
-The current building on Broad Street used to show signage as the Chattanooga-Hamilton County Bicentennial Library, having opened in 1976.
+The current building, located on Broad Street, opened in 1976 and was designed in the Brutalist fashion, garnering Derthick, Henley & Wilkerson Architects a Gulf States Regional AIA award.
+The library system was previously known as the Chattanooga-Hamilton County Bicentennial Library.
+The name of the institution was changed back to the Chattanooga Public Library in 2011 as a sales tax agreement between the city and county expired and the library's status reverted to being funded by the city and governed by a board.

-A former building of the library system was listed on the National Register of Historic Places as Old Library Building.
+A former building of the library system is listed on the National Register of Historic Places as Old Library Building.
 It was a Carnegie library built in 1904.
-That building was superseded by one on the corner of McCallie Avenue and Douglas Street, in use until 1976, now Fletcher Hall, housing the Gary W. Rollins College of Business, a part of the University of Tennessee at Chattanooga.
+As the city grew and the needs of the population changed, the Carnegie library building was replaced by one on the corner of McCallie Avenue and Douglas Street.
+In use until 1976 for the library, it is now Fletcher Hall, housing the Gary W. Rollins College of Business, a part of the University of Tennessee at Chattanooga.

 List of databases

 As of 2014 the library arranges for its patrons access to digital content from several providers: